 The second premise will be controversial, but notice that I said human intelligence.
 I didn’t say “consciousness” or “what it means to be human”.
 That human intelligence arises from physical processes seems easy to demonstrate: if we affect the physical processes of the brain we can observe clear changes in intelligence.
 Though a gloomy example, it’s clear that poking holes in a person’s brain results in changes to their intelligence.
 A well-placed poke in someone’s Broca’s area and voilà—that person can’t process speech.

 With these two premises in hand, we can conclude the following: we will build machines that have human-level intelligence and higher.
 It’s inevitable.

 We already know that machines are better than humans at physical tasks, they can move faster, more precisely, and lift greater loads.
 When these machines are also as intelligent as us, there will be almost nothing they can’t do—or can’t learn to do quickly.
-Therefore, 99% of jobs will eventually be eliminated.
+Therefore, 99 percent of jobs will eventually be eliminated.

 But that doesn’t mean we’ll be redundant.
 We’ll still need leaders (unless we give ourselves over to robot overlords) and our arts, music, etc., may remain solely human pursuits too.
 As for just about everything else?
 Machines will do it—and do it better.

 “But who’s going to maintain the machines?”
 The machines.